Event summary: Top tips for pitching to The Times Weekend

 With celebrity interviews, it is always someone who is British, a household name, someone who is quite cosy (as opposed to hard-hitting or corporate).
 It is a general lifestyle interview, they talk about the current project but also hobbies, parenting or something that is passionate for them.
 They would have to be well known.

-Sign into your Roxhill account or download our Supplements Guide to unlock the rest of the article, including breakdowns of the team set-up, details on each section, and the Harriet’s best advice for a successful pitch to The Times Weekend.
+Download our Supplements Guide and unlock the rest of the article, including breakdowns of the team set-up, details on each section, and the Harriet’s best advice for a successful pitch to The Times Weekend.

 Harriet Addison: Deputy Editor.
 Best person to pitch to.